Mercer-Robotics-Club/High_Accuracy_GPS/Software/Software.md

 The software we used, U-Blox u-center (Version V22.02) can be found and downloaded <a href = https://www.u-blox.com/en/product/u-center> here </a>.
 Just click the download button and complete setup.

-User guide for Mission Planner can be found <a href = https://www.u-blox.com/sites/default/files/u-center_Userguide_UBX-13005250.pdf> here </a>
+User guide for u-center can be found <a href = https://www.u-blox.com/sites/default/files/u-center_Userguide_UBX-13005250.pdf> here </a>

 *NOTE: The version of u-center that we used is version 22.02 but newer version should still work in this setup.
 The location of certain items in u-center may be moved, changed, or renamed.
 Please research the user documentation or online help in that case*